TheWinRaRs/Writeups/bsidesBOS/Misc/Tea-mix.md

 # Tea-mix
-Wow i wonder what this could possibly be
+The name hinted towards tmux, which was confirmed by session files for tmux in /tmp; including /tmp/tmux-0/tea_mix (root's session)

-/tmp/ has some session files for tmux sessions including /tmp/tmux-0/tea_mix (btw s at the start of perms means unix socket NOT suid)
+We have permission toy read the socket file, meaning we can attach to the tmux session.
 ```
 export TERM=xterm
 set tty rows/cols to your own terminal